Relational Visual Similarity: Implementation Details

 \section{Implementation Details}

-This section presents implementation details as well as snapshots of the training data and model predictions, which were omitted from the main paper due to page constraints.
+This section presents implementation details as well as snapshots of the training data and model predictions.
+For specific details about the hyperparameters, etc., please visit our \href{https://github.com/thaoshibe/relsim}{GitHub repository} and the \href{https://thaoshibe.github.io/relsim/data_viewer/index.html}{Hugging Face Datasets page}.

 \textbf{Interesting Image Filtering.} We trained an image filtering model on 1.3k positive images and 11k negative images.
-The model used was Qwen2.5-VL-7B~\cite{qwenvl25}, trained with LoRA.
+The model used was Qwen2.5-VL-7B-Instruct~\cite{qwenvl25}, trained with LoRA.
 Positive images were labeled as ``Yes'' (the model should answer ``Yes''), and negative images were labeled as ``No'' (the model should answer ``No'') accordingly.
 Examples of images classified as positive and negative are shown in Fig.~\ref{fig:positive_vs_negative_images}.
 The keep rate is around 0.7\% (i.e., out of every 1k images, the model marks about 7 as “interesting”).

 \textbf{Anonymous captioning model.} The full prompt for obtaining the anonymous captions for each image group, and the prompt used to train the anonymous captioning model, are provided below.
 We also present an example of a predicted caption for each image in Fig.~\ref{fig:example_of_ano_caption}.